 We understand sustainability risks as a partial aspect of the known risk categories.
-We do not see a separate risk category for sustainability risks, as sustainability risks have an impact on the other risk categories and it would hardly be possible to distinguish them in a meaningful way.
-This understanding is based on the assessment that the management of sustainability risks - not unlike the other risk categories - is already an original task of business management and therefore does not require a separate and new risk category.
+We do not see a separate risk category for sustainability risks, as sustainability risks have an impact on the other risk categories, and it would hardly be possible to distinguish them in a meaningful way.
+Sustainability risks are comprehensively managed in our risk management cycle as part of the original risk, i.e. the other risk categories.
 Sustainability risks are integrated into risk management and the overall risk management process in the same way as other risk categories.
-The existing approaches for identifying, assessing, managing and reporting sustainability risks are to be further developed.
-This relates, for example, to the definition of corresponding risk drivers.